commercialhaskell/stack/doc/README.md

 3. Build `stack` using a pre-existing `stack` install with `stack setup && stack build`.
-4. Once `stack` finishes building, check the stack version with `stack --version`.
+4. Once `stack` finishes building, check the stack version with `stack exec stack -- --version`.
 Make sure the version is the latest.
 5. Look for issues tagged with
    [`newcomer` and `awaiting-pr` labels](https://github.com/commercialhaskell/stack/issues?q=is%3Aopen+is%3Aissue+label%3Anewcomer+label%3A%22awaiting+pr%22).